UbiquityRobotics/move_basic/README.md

 `~smooth_follow`: (bool) Toggle preserving velocity when rotating towards a new goal for smooth cornering.
 May be a bit less accurate, but a lot easier on the wheels.
 Default False.

+`~forward_obstacle_threshold`: (float) Velocity multiplier for stopping when an obstacle is detected.
+Higher values should result in earlier braking.
+Default 1.5.

 ## New obstacle avoidance behavoir (March 2019)